-A programme for inclusive leaders: to lead diverse teams, serve diverse customers and work with diverse stakeholders.
+A programme for leaders who want to be more inclusive: to lead diverse teams, serve diverse customers and work with diverse stakeholders.

 For modern leaders, the next step in their leadership development is Cultural Intelligence (CQ): a transformative approach that doesn’t just encourage inclusive thinking, but translates it into action.
 An approach that enables leaders to work across different cultural boundaries: geographies, generations, sectors, specializations, backgrounds and beliefs.

 In our view, CQ can’t be taught through lectures or role-play exercises.
 That’s why Common Purpose—with the help of TfL and other organizations in London—is launching the streetwise mba for high-potential leaders.
 The streetwise mba will take participants out onto the streets: to places they have never been and might never choose to go.
 We will immerse them in unfamiliar cultures and they will have the chance to take a hard look at their own culture and the biases it might have created.
 In the process, they will learn from leaders who have had no choice but to become agile, inclusive and culturally intelligent—because they lead in the places where London’s diverse cultures collide.

 "Common Purpose creates experiences so powerful that the things you learn about leadership and yourself will last a lifetime.”